 The referee points towards his "wristwatch" with the index finger extended from a closed fist.

 Forbidden Technique

-Techniques which will be punished by The referee points towards his both ears Shido (locks on fingers or toes, crosslegged locks around the kidneys, or closed fist. strikes of any kind.
+Shido (locks on fingers or toes, crosslegged locks around the kidneys, or closed fist. strikes of any kind.
 The referee applies a hit with his open hand to his forearm.

 Disregard the MR Instructions